rdpitchf/capstone/README.md

 - AL422_FIFO.cpp has not been verified whether it is working or not.
 - CAMERA.cpp is not setting the right register settings with OV7670_SCCB.cpp
 - serial_interface.py could be saving the image incorrectly or converting from rgb565 to rgb888 incorrectly.
+## Comments:
+- When the lid is added on the camera, sometimes the camera picture looks pretty much all the same colour.
+However, nearly all of the time the picture contains the lines/curve/textures.
+This leads me to believe that the AL422_FIFO.cpp is working correctly.
+This might just be a data conversion issue within serial_interface.py.